-When it comes to time, Baby isn’t really ready for the nitty-gritty of hours, minutes, or seconds, which he doesn’t have any context for.
-Instead, relative time concepts like “before” and “after” are ideas that he will be able to understand better.
+When it comes to time, Baby isn’t really ready for the nitty-gritty of hours, minutes, or seconds, which they doesn’t have any context for.
+Instead, relative time concepts like “before” and “after” are ideas that they will be able to understand better.
 This is especially true if your toddler’s days follow fairly predictable routines.
 If dinner comes at the same time every day, “after dinner” will mean something pretty specific to your little one.

 - Daniel Casasanto, Olga Fotakopoulou, Lera Boroditsky.
 “Space and Time in the Child’s Mind: Evidence for a Cross-Dimensional Asymmetry.”
 Cognitive Science.
 34(3): 387.
 Web.
 2010.

 - Fumiko Matsuda.
 “Concepts about Interrelations among Duration, Distance, and Speed in Young Children.”
 International Journal of Behavioral Development.
 17(3).
 Web.
 September 1994.